 Human beings are part of Nature, a fact we often overlook or forget, and as such, there are nature spirits “assigned” or related to us.
 Some of these work with our bodies, while others work with the products of our civilization.
 These are the spirits of our artifacts, the things we create and fashion from the materials we draw from nature.
 As human beings have advanced in this regard, becoming more and more technologically adept and transforming more and more of the natural world into forms and materials created by humanity, nature spirits have adapted to keep up.
 In this way there has evolved a whole new class of “nature spirits” that might be called “techno-spirits.”

-The work of cooperating with the subtle worlds is a crucial way we can benefit our world and those we share it with during this time of planetary change.
-Join us in September, 2018 to explore in more depth how we can join our subtle allies to co-create a future that benefits all life in our world in Co-Creative Spirituality: Shaping Our Future with the Unseen Worlds.
+In September, 2018 we will explore in more depth how we can join our subtle allies to co-create a future that benefits all life in our world in our conference Co-Creative Spirituality: Shaping Our Future with the Unseen Worlds.
+Book your place today!